evenmn/FYS-STK4155/README.md

 In linear regression, Lasso and Ridge regression gave smaller MSE (below $10^{-4}$) compared to OLS, and only Lasso was able to recall the correct J-matrix.
 Using a neural network, a pure linear activation function on a hidden layer gave best results.
 For classification, logistic regression did not work well, but with a neural network we were able to obtain an accuracy above 99\% for a test set far from the critical temperature and above 96\% for a test set close to the critical temperature using three hidden layers with \textit{Rectified Linear Units} (ReLU) and \textit{leaky} ReLU activation functions.

 ## Project 3
+The aim of this project is to divide various sounds into ten categories, inspired by the [Urban Sound Challenge](https://datahack.analyticsvidhya.com/contest/practice-problem-urban-sound-classification/).
+For that we have investigated the performance of logistic regression and various neural networks, like Feed-forward Neural Networks (FNNs), Convolutional Neural Networks (CNNs) and Recurrent Neural Networks (RNNs).

+When it comes to error estimation, accuracy score is a natural choice.
+Various activation functions were investigated, and regularization was added for the logistic case.
+Since we mostly used ADAM as optimization tool, we did not bother about the learning rate.

+To extract features from our dataset (dimensionality reduction), we used a spectrogram in the CNN case, and Mel Frequency Ceptral Coefficients (MFCCs) for FNN and RNN.
+We also tried two RNN networks, mainly the Long Short-Term Memory (LSTM) network and the Gated Recurrent Unit (GRU) network.

+All the neural networks were more or less able to recognize the training set, but it was a significantly difference in validation accuracy.
+FNN provided the highest validation accuracy of 94%, followed by LSTM (88%), GRU (86%) and CNN (82%).
+Our linear model, logistic regression, was only able to classify 60% of the test set correctly.